OpenAI drama: Sam Altman suddenly fired; three CEOs in one w/e

 Both Altman and Brockman were then hired by Microsoft to work on AI initiatives, while the software giant says it continues to work with OpenAI.

-Almost 500 employees of OpenAI have now signed an open letter threatening to quit unless the board resigns and re-appoints Altman and Brockman, reports Wired.
+Almost 500 employees of OpenAI signed an open letter threatening to quit unless the board resigns and re-appoints Altman and Brockman, reports Wired – a number now said to have reached 667.

 OpenAI was in open revolt on Monday with 490 employees threatening to leave unless the board resigns and reinstates Sam Altman as CEO, along with cofounder and former president Greg Brockman.
 Altman was controversially fired by the board on Friday.